TelisK/custom-sort-module/README.md

 At default option, the module turns everything to lowercase letters, so it runs faster.
 The same when capitalized = True.

-When we choose original = True (capitalize can be True or False.The result will be the same) the module returns the original inserted values sorted.
+When we choose original = True (capitalize can be True or False.
+The result will be the same) the module returns the original inserted values sorted.
 This option is slower, as it uses for loops.

 ## Details